Entry & Exit Requirements

 OTHER INSECT-BORNE ILLNESSES

-In addition to malaria, the CDC warns that travelers may be at risk for other illnesses transmitted by mosquitos, ticks, or sand flies, such as dengue fever, chikungunya, African tick-bite fever, and others.
-Travelers are advised to protect themselves against insect bites.
-Cover exposed skin with lightweight, long-sleeved shirts and pants, consider treating clothes with permethrin, and use an insect repellent containing an active ingredient like DEET or picaridin.
-Apply sunscreen first, followed by the repellent (preferably 20 minutes later).
+In addition to yellow fever and malaria, the CDC warns that travelers may be at risk for other illnesses transmitted by mosquitos, ticks, or sand flies, such as dengue fever, chikungunya, African tick-bite fever, leishmaniasis, and others.
+Travelers are advised to protect themselves against insect bites using the measures noted above.

 After spending time outdoors, especially in grassy or wooded areas, the CDC recommends showering and conducting a full-body check for ticks.
 If you find a tick attached to your skin, safely remove it as soon as possible.